 Because of the large geographical area, the PCOR Partnership realizes the importance of opinion leaders, who multiply the efforts of the partnership by sharing information with their stakeholders.
 Opinion leaders include state and local government officials, business groups, and NGOs.
 Educators, previously mentioned in this plan, are also opinion leaders, especially for youth.
 This group is complementary to the organizations that correspond to partners and prospective partners.
-Communication with key opinion leaders, as with potential partners, will be accomplished through one-on-one outreach conducted by EERC staff.
-This activity also includes presentations at state or municipal government meetings, state or regional chamber of commerce meetings, service clubs, educational group meetings, and meetings with editorial boards of major regional newspapers.
+Communication with key opinion leaders, as with potential partners, will be accomplished mainly through one-on-one outreach conducted by EERC staff.
+This activity also encompasses presentations at state or municipal government meetings, state or regional chamber of commerce meetings, service clubs, educational group meetings, and meetings with editorial boards of major regional newspapers.

 The measure of success will be presentations or other means of contact with select opinion leaders at the state/provincial level for Region A either by PCOR Partnership senior management or partners by the end of Year 2 of Phase III and in Region B by Year 5 of Phase III.
-Opinion leaders will be determined through discussions with PCOR senior management and partners.
+Opinion leaders will be determined through discussions with PCOR Partnership senior management and partners.
+PCOR Partnership personnel will document outreach activities, and these reports will be updated quarterly.